Rugal/rugal.github.com/_posts/2014-07-06-how-to-configure-transaction-manager-in-spring.md

 It is recommended to annotate `@Transactional` on `service layer` since service will handle most of business logic and could guarantee the overall business transactional consistency.
 There is another thing to refer, the `propagation` of transaction mean to spread from invoker to invokee, rather passing from bilateral method, see examples:
 {%highlight java%}
-//If this method somehow being transactional
+//If this method somehow being transactional by inheritence or directly annotated
+//if dao.save() and  dao.update() are annotated with @transactional respectively
 //the invoked dao.save() then could get transaction that is opened by invoker saveRoot
 @Transactional
 public Address saveRoot(Address bean)
 {
+    //The transaction opened by saveRoot will pass to method in it
+    //This transaction is exactly the same one with saveRoot one
+    //So this transaction is consistent.
+    dao.update(bean);
+    //So as this method.
     return dao.save(bean);
+    //The whole saveRoot method is transactional consistent, and will commit if nothing bad happen, or just rollback automatically if exception thrown
 }

+//another example for showing
-//if dao.save() and  dao.update() are annotated with @transactional respectively public void root(Address bean)
+//if dao.save() and  dao.update() are annotated with @transactional respectively
+//notice there is no @Transactional on the doSave method public void doSave(Address bean)
 {
-    dao.save(bean);
-    //The transaction opened by save will commit here
+    //The transaction opened by the first dao.save method dao.save(bean);
+    //That transaction will commit here

     //So there is no transactional consistency.
     //transaction will open separately for update
     dao.update(bean);
     //Then update method transaction commited here.
+    //Thus operations will commit separately, which result in very bad transaction management
+    //like nothing useful
 }
 {%endhighlight%}